Exelon Patch 5 Transdermal patch

 - severe dizziness, fainting or fits (seizures)

-- severe pain in the abdomen, often with nausea and vomiting
+- severe pain in the abdomen, often with nausea and vomiting (inflammation of the pancreas)

 - signs of a urinary tract infection such as frequent urge to urinate or pain on urination